secureCodeBox/secureCodeBox/docs/user-guide/README.md

 1. [Scanning modern Single Page Applications like OWASP Juice Shop using Arachni](./usage-examples/arachni-juice-shop-example.md)
 2. [Scanning Server Rendered Applications like BodgeIt Store using Arachni](./usage-examples/arachni-bodgeit-example.md)
 3. [Scanning Server Rendered Applications like BodgeIt Store using OWASP ZAP](./usage-examples/zap-bodgeit-example.md)

+## Starting Scan-Processes using the CLI

+We have introduced a [simple secureCodeBox CLI](../../cli/README.md) which is based on the REST-API.
+This CLI can be used to configure and start Scan-Process or to integrate with you CI/CD Pipeline (e.g. Jenkins).